Roman Catholic Diocese of Castro di Sardegna: History

-Within the comune of Oschiri is the church of Nostra Signora di Castro, which was once the cathedral episcopal see of a diocese, centred on the now disappeared town of Castro.
-It was suffragan of the Metropolitan Archdiocese of Sassari.
+Within the comune of Oschiri is the church of Nostra Signora di Castro, which was once the cathedral of the diocese, centred on the town of Castro, which has now been depopulated.
+It was suffragan of the Metropolitan Archdiocese of Sassari (Torres, Turritanensis).

-The bishopric dates back to Byzantine times (circa 1000 AD), but the earliest mention of a bishop of Castro is of 1116, when an unnamed bishop of the see assisted at the dedication of the Basilica di Saccargia.
+The time of the establishment of the diocese of Castro is unknown.
+The earliest mention of a bishop of Castro occurs in a document of 1116, when an unnamed bishop of the see assisted at the dedication of the Basilica di Saccargia.
 In 1164, its bishop Atto dedicated a church in the locality of Aneleto and granted it in the following year to Camaldolese monks.

+On 5 April 1297, Pope Boniface VIII granted the island of Sardinia, which was the property of the Holy Roman Church, in feudal tenure to King James II of Aragon.
+The kings of Aragon claimed the right to nominate candidates to vacant bishoprics in Sardinia, and in one case, in 1482, Ferdinand II of Aragon was refused his nomination to the See of Ottana by Pope Sixtus IV.

-Castro later decayed, and the bishop's residence was transferred to Bono.
+Castro later decayed, and the bishop's residence was transferred to Bono (Civil province of Sassari).

+Bishop Leonardus de Sassari, O.Min.
+(1412–1445) held a diocesan synod on 9 March 1420, in the Church of San Michele in the town of Bono.